karensmiley/newsletter-digest-standalone/README.md

 - **Featured count**: Set via CLI prompt or runstring
 - **Wildcard count**: Set via CLI prompt or runstring
 - **Articles per category**: No limit
+- **Articles per newsletter+author**: Default is no limit.
+Can set a limit in the runstring.
+Substack RSS limits seem to be 20 articles max.

 ## Support